 Renewable Resources students have the opportunity to enrol in Co-op Education.
 This program consists of four-month work terms that allow students to access unique experiential learning.
 Co-op work terms are administrated as regular course work with both cost and reporting requirments.
 Benefits include maintenance of full-time student status as well as access to employment and experience unavailable outside of the Co-op Program.
-For more information contact the Co-op Education Office at (250) 365-1280, or visit selkirk.ca/student/services/coop/
+For more information contact the at (250) 365-1280.